BioPeterson/ONT-DART/README.md

      ```

 4. **Run the Web Application on MK1C**:
-   - Replace `local_folder` with the directory path on MK1C for app data and `local_port` with your desired web service port:
+   - Replace `local_folder` with the desired directory path on MK1C for app data and `local_port` with your desired web service port:
      ```bash
      docker run -v /path/to/local_folder:/app/DATA -p local_port:5000 ont-dart
      ```